alexsalomon/music-downloader/README.md

 Music Downloader
 ================

-Application that downloads songs from YouTube given a video or playlist  URL.\n In the case of a playlist, all the songs will be downloaded.\n Tested only on Mac OS X 10.8.5.
+Application that downloads songs from YouTube given a video or playlist  URL.
+In the case of a playlist, all the songs will be downloaded.
+Tested only on Mac OS X 10.8.5.

 Set up